-How the City of Ancient Athens Got Its Name
+How the Ancient City of Athens Got Its Name

 The Acropolis of Athens by Leo von Klenze (1846)